DataSciFi/GettingAndCleaningDataProject/README.md

 Contents
 -------------------------
-* __CodeBook.md__ - Code Book the variables, the data, and any transformations or work that you performed to clean up the data
+* __CodeBook.md__ - Code Book the variables, the data, and any transformations or work that were performed to clean up the data

 * __run_analysis.R__ - main project R-script